American Backgammon Tour (ABT) Policy

 To be eligible for inclusion in the ABT, the following requirements must be met:

-- A tournament must be must be at least two days in length (preferably three) and held in a public establishment (preferably one with sleeping accommodations).
+- A tournament must be at least two days in length (preferably three) and held in a public establishment with sufficient lodging for tournament attendees available on site or nearby.

 - A main event format must be chosen such that after each player’s final entry, they can contend for ABT points until they have lost at least three times.